jhades/spring-mvc-angularjs-sample-app/README.md

 A test project to demonstrate how a web app can be built using Spring MVC / AngularJs.
 The frontend is based on Angular, lodash and requirejs, and the backend is composed of JSON REST web services based on Spring MVC / JPA, secured with Spring Security.

+### Installation dependencies ###

+The following dependencies are necessary: Java 8, Node 0.10, bower, maven 3

+### Installing frontend dependencies ###

+After cloning the repository, , this command installs the Javascript dependencies:

+    bower install

-### How to run the App ###
+### How to build and run the App ###

-After cloning the repository, run the following command on the root folder of the repository:
+To build the backend and start the server, run the following command on the root folder of the repository:

     mvn clean install tomcat7:run-war -Dspring.profiles.active=test